RamonOpazo/sero/README.md

 - `-u, --uuid`: UUID of the PDF file to retrieve (default: all PDFs)

 ## Database Schema

-Sero uses a SQLite database with the following structure:
+Sero uses a DuckDB database with the following structure:

 ### `units` Table

 Stores information about processed PDFs.

 ```sql
 CREATE TABLE units (
     id UUID PRIMARY KEY,